Bucky24/database/README.md

 NOTE: This method expects that a default connection is set, and that all tables are already initialized.

 This method takes in no parameters, but does return a `Promise` that you should await before continuing with server startup.

+## Misc

+### setLog

+This method takes in a boolean and disables or enables logs.
+This can be helpful if you want to ignore logs for tests.